matthewsouther/osoberry/src/curriculum.md

 We use a combination of curriculums (Math for Love, Mindset Mathematics, Do the Math) and teacher created lessons.
 We introduce and practice concepts using hands-on materials and math games to develop a concrete and flexible understanding of math concepts.
 Whenever possible we integrate art into our math study to connect with the creative, beautiful side of the subject.

-In **1st grade**, students will focus on:
+In **1st grade/2nd grade**, students will focus on:

+* Building a concrete and flexible understanding of numbers
+* Develop a playful ease with addition & subtraction within 100 and then 1000
 * Building with and talking about shapes
-* Tens and ones are useful ways to organize
+* Using patterns in place value
 * Using data to describe and wonder about the world
-* Equal means same
-* Building with numbers within 20
-* Using place value to add and subtract

-In **2nd grade**, students will focus on:

-* Partitioning shapes into equal parts
 * Making and using equal groups
-* Understanding 100
 * Composing and decomposing numbers
-* Using patterns in place value
 * Measurement in time and space